Drew Gasparini: Career

-Gasparini's catalog is represented by Concord Music, and outside of musical theatre his songs have been heard on TV shows including the CMT series Gainesville and The Biggest Loser on NBC, as well as ads for Hotels.com.
-Alongside his two sisters, Chloe and Kasie, Gasparini is one third of the indie-folk band Saint Adeline and continues to perform as a solo artist as well.
+Outside of musical theatre Gasparini's songs have been heard on TV shows including the CMT series Gainesville and The Biggest Loser on NBC, as well as ads for Hotels.com, Booking.com, Toyota, and more.
+Drew was once one third of the indie-folk band Saint Adeline longside his two sisters, Chloe and Kasie and continues to perform as a solo artist as well.

-On January 13, 2021, Gasparini launched his podcast "Now We're Talking with Drew Gasparini" on the Broadway Podcast Network with guests Alex Brightman, Kathryn Gallagher, and Colton Ryan.
+On January 13, 2021, Gasparini launched his podcast "Now We're Talking with Drew Gasparini" on the Broadway Podcast Network with guests Alex Brightman, Kathryn Gallagher, and Colton Ryan. which ran for two seasons.